paloma-guth/ethics_fall2025/_pages/about.md

   - /about.html
 ---

 This site brings together my projects, reflections, and work from this course (CSCI 263).
-Feel free to explore the sections using the menu above.

 About Me